IceBucket420/IceBucket420.github.io/README.md

 - Feature 2 - Implement a "design your own Lego character" page, to let users personalise their profiles and make their own LEGO characters.
 - Feature 3 - Allow users to view their orders and likes, as well as edit their particulars.
 - Feature 4- Implement a point system where users can gain points from rewards, where they can then use the points for discounts in the shop.
-- Feature 5 - Implement a cart API to keep track of users products's quantatiy, price, type of prduct, etc. Which also allows users to checkout and order.
+- Feature 5 - Implement a checkout page for users to view their total and choose their payment methods, and use the points they have for discounts.

 ## Technologies used